omkarmoghe/omkarmoghe.github.io/_projects/website.md

 This website has undergone many re-writes, but the current version is a static site built using Jekyll.
 The pages are written in HTML/CSS, and most of the content is written in Markdown.
 All that good stuff served straight from GitHub.

+The default theme and stylings are _dark_, but your system can request a _light_ theme.

 **Note:** This site uses Google Analytics; feel free to block it if you aren't already.